PrinceOfBorgo/travel-rs/README.md

 ### Customizing Fluent Localization Files

 Travel-RS Bot uses [Fluent](https://projectfluent.org/) localization files to support multiple languages, making it easy to customize and extend language support.
-Localization files are organized into folders named after the locale code (e.g. `en-US`, `it-IT`) in the `locales/` directory.
+Localization files are organized into folders named after the locale code (e.g., `en-US`, `it-IT`) in the `locales/` directory.
 Each locale folder contains `.ftl` files and may include subfolders for further organization.

 #### Available Fluent Localization Files